neuronsimulator/nrn/src/coreneuron/README.md

    -DNRN_ENABLE_RX3D=OFF \
    -DCMAKE_INSTALL_PREFIX=$HOME/install
   ```
-If you would like to enable GPU support with OpenACC, make sure to use `-DCORENRN_ENABLE_GPU=ON` option and use the PGI compiler with CUDA.
+If you would like to enable GPU support with OpenACC, make sure to use `-DCORENRN_ENABLE_GPU=ON` option and use the PGI/NVIDIA HPC SDK compilers with CUDA.

 > NOTE : if the CMake command files, please make sure to delete temporary CMake cache files (`CMakeCache.txt`) before rerunning CMake.

 4. Build and Install :  once the configure step is done, you can build and install the project as: